corneliusmunz/legoino/README.md

 myBoostHub.moveArc(270) // move with an arc for 270 degrees to the right (positive angles means right, negative means left) myBoostHub.moveArc(-90) // move with an arc for 90 degrees to the left (positive angles means right, negative means left)
 ```

+## Mario Hub (#71360)
+With legoino it is possible to connect to the Mario Hub and read out sensor values from the
+* Pant Sensor
+* Color and Tag/Barcode Sensor
+* Gesture Sensor
+* Voltage Sensor

+You can do this via the standard "sensor notification" procedure.
+Just have a look into the **Mario.ino** example sketch.

 # Connection to more than 3 hubs
 It is possible to connect to up to 9 hubs in parallel with an common ESP32 board.
 To enable the connection to more than 3 hubs, you have to change a single configuration of the NimBLE library.
 Just open the ```nimconfig.h``` file located in your arduino library folder in the directory ```NimBLE-Arduino/src```.
 Open the file with an editor and change the following settings to your demands
 ```